Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ***Note:*** GAIL introduces a [_survivor bias_](https://arxiv.org/pdf/1809.02925.pdf)
 to the learning process.
-That is, by giving positive rewards based on similarity to the expert the agent is incentivized to remain alive for as long as possible.
+That is, by giving positive rewards based on similarity to the expert, the agent is incentivized to remain alive for as long as possible.
 This can directly conflict with goal-oriented tasks like our PushBlock or Pyramids example environments where an agent must reach a goal state thus ending the episode as quickly as possible.
 In these cases, we strongly recommend that you use a low strength GAIL reward signal and a sparse extrinisic signal when the agent achieves the task.
-This way the GAIL reward signal will guide the agent until it discovers the extrnisic signal and will not overpower it.
-If the agent appears to be ignoring the extrinsic reward signal, you should the strength of GAIL.
+This way, the GAIL reward signal will guide the agent until it discovers the extrnisic signal and will not overpower it.
+If the agent appears to be ignoring the extrinsic reward signal, you should reduce the strength of GAIL.

 #### GAIL (Generative Adversarial Imitation Learning)